MicrosoftDocs/SupportArticles-docs/support/mem/intune/create-feature-update-hold-co-managed-devices.md

 ---
-title: How to create a feature update hold for co-managed devices
+title: How to create a feature update hold for co-managed Windows 10 devices
-description: Describes how to use the TargetReleaseVersion Policy CSP to specify Windows 10 feature update setting for co-managed devices.
+description: Describes how to use the TargetReleaseVersion Policy CSP to specify Windows 10 feature update versions for co-managed devices.
 author: helenclu
 ms.author: luche
 ms.reviewer: markstan